-Section 6.1. - General powers and duties.
+Section 8.1. - General powers and duties.

-There shall be a Board of Education consisting of nine (9) members who shall be elected for a term of four (4) years.
+There shall be a Board of Education consisting of nine (9) members who shall be elected for a term of four (4) years, which terms shall be staggered.
 Except as otherwise specifically provided by this Charter, the Board of Education shall have such powers and duties as are or may be imposed or vested by the Connecticut General Statutes upon Boards of Education and shall perform all acts required of said Board by the Town or necessary to carry into effect the powers and duties imposed upon said Board of Education by law.

-Section 6.2. - Recreational use of school property.
+Section 8.2. - Other uses of school property.

-The Board of Education shall, to the fullest extent possible, make available to the town boards property owned by the Town for current or future educational purposes, in order to provide the maximum use of said facilities for the townspeople, consistent with the Town's budget.
+The Board of Education shall, to the fullest extent possible, make available to the town property owned by the Town in order to provide the maximum use of said facilities for the townspeople, consistent with the Town's budget.

-Section 6.3. - Board of education's expenses.
+Section 8.3. - Board of education's expenses.